 Naseem Hamed's professional boxing career spanned more than 10 years — from 1992 to 2002.

-Hamed made his debut against Ricky Beard at the age of 18 on February 14, 1992, defeating Beard via 2nd round KO.
+Hamed made his professional boxing debut against Ricky Beard at the age of 18 on February 14, 1992, defeating Beard via 2nd round KO.
 He went on to win 34 more consecutive fights after the debut, which included 30 wins via stoppage.

 Hamed had his first world title fight at the age of 21 on September 30, 1995 after 19 professional fights, against Steve Robinson for the featherweight WBO title.
 He defeated Robinson via 8th round TKO to become the featherweight champion of the world.